rahulagarwal-1/rahulagarwal-1/README.md

 ---

 ## What I do

-I design and optimise cloud-native ETL/ELT pipelines that move and transform data at scale.
-At TCS I built AWS Glue PySpark jobs processing 30M+ records weekly, serverless pipelines using Glue, Lambda, S3 and Step Functions, and CI/CD workflows with GitHub Actions and CloudFormation.
-I have also explored the Azure data stack through personal projects — building end-to-end pipelines with ADF, Data Lake (Bronze/Silver/Gold), Databricks, Synapse Analytics and Power BI.
+Data Engineer with 2.6 years at TCS building and enhancing cloud-native data pipelines on AWS and Databricks.
+Experienced in PySpark, serverless architectures, CI/CD, and cloud migrations.
+Focused on identifying workflow gaps and delivering automation-driven solutions in production environments.
+Also explored the Azure data stack through personal projects — building end-to-end pipelines with ADF, Data Lake (Bronze/Silver/Gold), Databricks, and Synapse Analytics.
 ---

 ## Featured projects